What is Stigma?

-When someone appears to be different than us, we may view him or her in a negative stereotyped manner.
-People who have identities that society values negatively are said to be stigmatized.
+When an individual appears to differ from us, we may view him or her in a negative, stereotyped way.
+People who have personalities or characteristics that society values negatively are said to be stigmatized.

-Stigma is a reality for people with a mental illness, and they report that how others judge them is one of their greatest barriers to a complete and satisfying life.
-Society feels uncomfortable about mental illness.
-It is not seen like other illnesses such as heart disease and cancer.
+Stigma is a reality for people with a mental illness, and how society judges them is one of their most significant barriers to cope and live their life.
+We feel uncomfortable about mental illness, perhaps due to not fully understanding this disorder.
+It’s unlikely to see stigma present with other invisible illnesses such as heart disease or cancer.

-Due to inaccuracies and misunderstandings, people have been led to believe that an individual with a mental illness has a weak character or is inevitably dangerous.
-Mental illness can be called the invisible illness.
-Often, the only way to know whether someone has been diagnosed with a mental illness is if they tell you.
-The majority of the public is unaware of how many mentally ill people they know and encounter every day.
-One in five people will experience a mental illness at some point in his or her lifetime and mental illness affects people of all ages, in all kinds of jobs and at all educational levels.
+Most people are unaware that someone is struggling with mental illness, such as depression, unless they have shared their disease with you.
+The majority of the public is unsuspecting of how many mentally ill folks they know and encounter every day.
+One in five people will experience a mental illness in his or her lifetime, affecting people of all ages, in all varieties of occupations, and at all educational levels.

-If you became physically ill, you would go to a doctor.
-Once you got better you would expect to get on with life as usual.
-Life, however, does not always fit back into place for people diagnosed with a mental illness.
-Everyone has the right to fully participate in his or her community, but individuals struggling to overcome a mental illness can find themselves facing a constant series of rejections and exclusions.
+If you become physically ill, you would head to your doctor or hospital.
+Once you recovered, you expect to get on with life as usual.
+Life, however, does not always fall back into place for those diagnosed with a mental illness.
+Everyone has the right to participate in his or her community fully, but individuals struggling to overcome a mental illness can face an endless series of rejections and exclusions.

 Information source for this article: MentalHealthWorks.ca